galicae/python-novice/episodes/07-for-loops.md

 5
 ```

-## A `for` loop is made up of a collection, a loop variable, and a body.
+## A `for` loop is made up of a collection, a loop variable, and a body

 ```python
 for number in [2, 3, 5]: